-175 Delegations
+173 Delegations

-Any power conferred in this By-law on the Municipality may be delegated by the municipality subject to section 56 of the Act and section 59 of the Local Government: Municipal Systems Act.
+Any power conferred in this By-law on the Municipality may be delegated by the municipality subject to Section 56 of the Act and Section 59 of the Local Government: Municipal Systems Act.

-176 Short title and commencement
+174 Short title and commencement

-- (1) This By-law is called the Municipal By-law on Spatial Planning and Land Use Management. - (2) This By-law comes into operation on the date of the publication of a notice to that effect in the Provincial Gazette.
+- (1) This By-law is called the Municipal By-law on Spatial Planning and Land Use Management. - (2) This By-law comes into operation on the date that the Act comes into operation in the municipal area of the Municipality.